uldyssian-sh/vmware-cis-vm/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 **Logs**
-If available, please attach relevant log files or paste log excerpts here.
+If available, please attach relevant log files or paste log excerpts here.# Updated Sun Nov  9 12:49:54 CET 2025